AHSN

 • Associate Professor Peter Kirkpatrick, University of Sydney

-• Dr Lucien Leon (Editor, The Digest), Independent scholar
+• Dr Lucien Leon, Independent scholar

 • Professor Meredith Marra, Victoria University of Wellington

-• Dr Angus McLachlan (Deputy Chair of Review Panel), Federation University Australia
+• Dr Angus McLachlan, Federation University Australia

 • Dr Jessica Milner Davis FRSN (AHSN Convenor), University of Sydney